 - Establish whether a Disclosure and Barring System check is required for the post and complete the relevant tick boxes.
-Guidance is available here: DBS checks under downloads and templates. - If a DBS check is required give the reason in the "justification" box (e.g. working in a school, providing care to vulnerable adults).
+Guidance is available here: DBS checks under downloads and templates. - If a DBS check is required give the reason in the "justification" box (e.g. working in a school, providing care to adults at risk).

-• If the post does not require a DBS check please tick "No DBS required"

-If you are unsure whether a post requires a DBS check please contact your HR Advisor
+• If the post does not require a DBS check, please tick "No DBS required" If you are unsure whether a post requires a DBS check, please contact your HR Business Partner.